etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Overview

-This tutorial provides a step-by-step guide to creating a new sub-application within **Etendo Mobile**.
-By following these instructions, you will learn how to fully utilize the capabilities of **Etendo RX** and leverage the visual components available in the **Etendo UI Library** to build a functional sub-application.
+This tutorial provides a step-by-step guide to creating a new subapplication within **Etendo Mobile**.
+By following these instructions, you will learn how to fully utilize the capabilities of **Etendo RX** and leverage the visual components available in the **Etendo UI Library** to build a functional subapplication.

 The tutorial will guide you through the creation of the *Product Subapp*, a simple application that enables the addition, deletion, and modification of products, as well as their visualization in a grid.
-Upon completion, you will have the skills to create and distribute sub-applications as modules, thereby extending the mobile functionality of Etendo.
+Upon completion, you will have the skills to create and distribute subapplications as modules, thereby extending the mobile functionality of Etendo.

 !!! info